neiybor/h3-udf-for-athena/README.md

 ## How to use

-- Package the UDF by going to udf directory, and launch `mvn clean package`.
+- Package the UDF by going to the `udf` directory and running `mvn clean package`
+- Run tests by going to the `udf` directory and running `mvn clean test`
-- Run `cdk deploy` in the infrastructure directory of the repository.
+- Run `cdk deploy` in the infrastructure directory of the repository

 ## Security